Skip to main content

 Shop our Sausage Selection!

 PLEASE NOTE: This guide applies primarily to raw, linked sausages.
-Precooked sausages such as hot dogs or bratwursts require less cooking time.
+Precooked types such as hot dogs or bratwursts require less cooking time.

 Pan-frying is probably the most popular way to cook sausage.
 What makes it so effective is the fact that you can fry other ingredients alongside the sausage, which will acquire their flavors during cooking.